 Kelly L. Calhoun, MPS is a historic preservation consultant living in New Orleans, Louisiana.
 She is also a licensed realtor with Talbot Historic Properties.
 Kelly is proficient in the fields of Architecture and Development; Architectural Technology, Real Estate Development, Preservation Consulting, Property Research, Documentation and Staff Management, Historic Community Building, Marketing, Committee Building, Research, Public-Speaking, Fundraising and Community Engagement.

-Kelly is on the board of the New Orleans Tricentennial; AIA Architectural Tricentennial (futureNOLA); St. Alphonsus Church - Arts & Cultural Center; Architecture & Design Film Festival: New Orleans.
+Kelly is on the board of the VCPORA Tricentennial Gala Junior Committee; Architecture & Design Film Festival: New Orleans - Women’s Power Hour Committee Chair; futureNOLA.

-Kelly is a member of the Institute of Classical Architecture & Art - Louisiana Chapter; Louisiana Architectural Foundation; Vieux Carré Property Owners and Residents Association; Irish Channel Neighborhood Associations; Preservation Resource Center; New Orleans Architectural Foundation; Women in Architecture - New Orleans Chapter; Tulane Master of Preservation Studies Alumni.
+Kelly is a member of the Preservation Resource Center; Vieux Carré Property Owners and Residents Association (VCPORA); Women in Architecture - New Orleans Chapter; Institute of Classical Architecture & Art - Louisiana Chapter; Louisiana Architectural Foundation; Carrollton Channel Neighborhood Associations; New Orleans Architectural Foundation; Tulane Master of Preservation Studies Alumni.

 From a diverse childhood growing up along the Gulf Coast, Kelly grew up experiencing architecture, cultural heritage and the built environment from many perspectives.
 As a result, she shares a kinship with these destinations that many others never experience.
 Kelly attended Tulane University as a third-generation legacy, but branched out into a field unknown to her family: architecture.
 Her love of history, architecture, beauty and soirees have led her to the exciting field of historic preservation.

 Favorite building: Sagrada Familia in Barcelona, by Art Nouveau architect Antoni Gaudi.